MVShukhman/FerryFinderApp/README.md

 # FerryFinderApp
-Thanks <a href="https://github.com/tiangolo">Sebastián Ramírez</a> for inspiration and awesome cookiecutter pre-built template!
+Thanks <a href="https://github.com/tiangolo">Sebastián Ramírez</a> for inspiration and the best cookiecutter's pre-built template!